openconnectivityfoundation/swagger2x/README.md

 ## TODO list

 - template for client code for IOTivity node
-- template for server code for IOTivity c++ (in progress)
 - template for client code for IOTivity c++
-- wheel instalation of the tool
+- wheel installation of the tool
 - rename option for generated files

 ## Fixes